-Then in Section 2, using a dedicated test bench, the dynamics of all the APA300ML were measured and were found to all match very well (Figure 2.5).
-This consistency indicates good manufacturing tolerances, facilitating the modeling and control of the nano-hexapod.
-Although a non-minimum zero was identified in the transfer function from u to V_s (Figure 2.6), it was found not to be problematic as large amount of damping could be added using the integral force feedback strategy (Figure 2.10).
+The dynamics of the received APA were measured and found to all be identical (Figure 2.5).
+Even tough a non-minimum zero was observed on the transfer function from u to $V_s$ (Figure 2.6), it was not found to be problematic as large amount of damping could be added using the integral force feedback strategy (Figure 2.10).